 Sixteen percent of LGBTQ+ youth reported that they had slept away from their parents of guardians because they ran away from home.
 55% of them reported running away due to mistreatment or fear of mistreatment because of theri LGBTQ+ identity.
 Another 14% of LGBTQ+ youth had slept away from parents or guardians because they were kicked out or abandonded, according to the Treveor Project’s report.
 Forty percent reported being kicked out or abandoned due to their LGBTQ+ identity.

 YOH has also created a fund that enables us to award a scholarship to one student graduating from each of the three Lower Cape High Schools.
 Scholarships are awarded to encourage and support students who have been homeless, at risk, or have overcome significant adversity.
 Students are nominated on the basis of need and motivation to pursue further education.
 Our goals are to continue to support these students financially with awards each semester they remain in school for up to four years of their college education or vocational training.
-In order to deepen our relationship with scholarship students, YOH members keep in touch with them and host suppers at least twice a year.
+In order to deepen our relationship with scholarship students, YOH members keep in touch with them and see them in person whenever possible.

 Nauset Interfaith Association

 c/o Rev. Ken Campbell

 South Orleans, MA 02662

 YOH is sponsoring a presentation by Cape Cod P.A.T.H.
 (People Against Trafficking Humans) on keeping children safe from human trafficking on Cape Cod.
 All children are at risk of being trafficked and children who are not accepted by their families, those who are abused, who live with domestic violence, or are homeless or unstably housed are especially vulnerable.
 This event will be held on Saturday December 9, 2023 at the Federated Church of Orleans, 162 Main St., Orleans at 2 pm.
 Please come and bring your friends!

 Here’s an article from The Antiracism Daily (ARD) by Andrew Lee: